-I feel truly privileged this year to have given the opportunity to get connected closely with the weavers of Indonesian West Borneo, where we hope to learn so much more about the textile culture there, and we hope to work collaboratively with the weavers to produce more amazing environmentally friendly natural dye textiles like the one on this photo, which was produced using traditional Dayak ikat method, dyed using natural dye from Morinda citrifolia roots (called akar mengkudu in Indonesia).
+I feel truly privileged this year to have been given the opportunity to connect closely with the weavers of Indonesian West Borneo, where we hope to learn so much more about the textile culture there, and we hope to work collaboratively with the weavers to produce more amazing environmentally friendly natural dye textiles like the one on this photo, which was produced using traditional Dayak ikat method, dyed using natural dye from Morinda citrifolia roots (called akar mengkudu in Indonesia).
 The colour of the Morinda roots in Sintang Rumah Betang (where this textile originated), is slightly reddish-brown, rather than deep maroon red like the colour of the East Nusa Tenggara Citrifolia root.
-Of course, the depth of the colour (the darkness of the shades) created using Morinda Citrifolia root depending on the length/repetitions of the dying process.
+Of course, the depth of the colour (the darkness of the shades) created using Morinda Citrifolia root depends on the length/repetitions of the dying process.
 However, I was told that in Sintang, the darkest shade created with Morinda root, will usually resulting in a dark brownish colour, rather than in maroonish red achieved by weavers in Sumba.

 I love this colour a lot, truly representing the colour of nature, the colour of the earth.
 I hope to share more Dayak textile designs from the Indonesian side of West Borneo.

 This Ikat blanket is available to purchase from our online catalogue www.wastra-indonesia.com